 We were able to use some of the cutout images to help feature Driftwood Designs in this Mother’s Day gift guide produced by DB reviews, just one of the ways we’re able to increase a business’s exposure.

 You need to decide what’s right for your brand and how do you see it developing – with increased competition for every centimetre of shelf space the glory of seeing your products stocked by a high-street name can be short-lived.

-There’s also the “all your eggs in one basket” syndrome – it may be great to have a mahoosive order from one of the big boys, but should anything go wrong (as in the case of BHS, House of Fraser etc) then where does that leave you?
+There’s also the “all your eggs in one basket” syndrome – it may be great to have a mahoosive order from one of the big boys, but should anything go wrong (as in the case of BHS, House of Fraser, and more recently Debenhams) then where does that leave you?